Madrid Distinction

 The Madrid Distinction (Distintivo de Madrid) was one of the highest military awards of the Second Spanish Republic.
 It was a decoration related to the Laureate Plate of Madrid. which was established by the Second Spanish Republic in order to reward courage.
-In the same manner as the Laureate Plate it was named after Madrid, the capital of Spain, owing to the city symbolizing valour and the defence of the Spanish Republic during the long Siege of Madrid throughout the Spanish Civil War.
+In the same manner as the Laureate Plate of Madrid, it was named after Madrid, the capital of Spain, owing to the city symbolizing valour and the defence of the Second Spanish Republic during the long Siege of Madrid, which lasted from November 1936 through March 1939 during the Spanish Civil War.
+Unlike the Laureate Plate of Madrid, the Distintivo de Madrid displayed the former coat of arms of Madrid and not the red star, a symbol often associated with communist ideology.

 History

-The Distintivo de Madrid was first awarded in January 1938 to certain warships of the loyalist fleet as well as to their crew members for their role in the Battle of Cape Palos.
-Meanwhile the admiral of the Spanish Republican Navy, Luis González de Ubieta, was awarded the Laureate Plate of Madrid for the same action.
+The Distintivo de Madrid was established on 23 January 1938, It was first awarded to certain warships of the Spanish Republican Navy as well as to their crew members for their role in the Battle of Cape Palos of 5–6 March 1938.
+The admiral commanding the Spanish Republican Navy, Luis González de Ubieta, received the Laureate Plate of Madrid for the same action.

-The war ended in April the following year with the defeat of the Spanish Republic by the rebel faction, which meant the end of the short existence of this military award.
-Unlike the Laureate Plate of Madrid, the Madrid Distinction displayed the former coat of arms of Madrid and not the red star, a symbol often associated with communist ideology.
+The Spanish Civil War ended in April 1939 with the defeat of the Second Spanish Republic by the National faction and the establishment of Francoist Spain, which meant the end of the short existence of the Madrid Distinction.

 Awardees

-Vessels
+Ships

-The following Spanish Republican Navy ships would fly the Distintivo de Madrid special pennant.
+The following Spanish Republican Navy ships flew the Distintivo de Madrid special pennant.